Charles Simic and a Summary of The Partial Explanation

 The Partial Explanation is, in many respects, a classic Charles Simic poem.
-It has the everyday, it has mystery, it has a hint of danger.
+It has mystery and a hint of danger.
 All three are elements common to many of his poems.

-Yet, he is also known for creating works that are perceived as surreal in nature, or that at least display an alternative view of life, that walk on the wild side occasionally.
-He is attracted to folklore, fairy tale and dreamscapes, which is why he has written on artists such as Hieronymus Bosch and Joseph Cornell.
+Yet, he is also known for creating works perceived as surreal in nature or that at least display an alternative view of life that occasionally walks on the wild side.
+He is attracted to folklore, fairy tale and dreamscapes, which is why he has written about artists such as Hieronymus Bosch and Joseph Cornell.

-For all this, Simic, himself, says, "I'm a hard-nosed realist."
-Which is difficult to understand given his subject matter.
+For all this, Simic says, "I'm a hard-nosed realist," which is difficult to understand given his subject matter.
 Perhaps this statement is rooted in his rather unusual start in life.
-Born in 1938 in Belgrade, he lived through the horrors of the Nazis and the Second World war as a child, only escaping to America when he was eleven years old.
+Born in 1938 in Belgrade, he lived through the horrors of the Nazis and a post-Second World Yugoslavia war as a child, only escaping to Chicago, USA, with his mother when he was 16 years old.

 The Partial Explanation

 Since the waiter took my order.

 Seems like it has grown darker

 Anyone pass on the street.